oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 ### High-level

 C extensions assume reference counting, but on the managed side we want to leverage Java tracing GC.
 This creates a mismatch.
-The approach is to combine the two.
+The approach is to do both, reference counting and tracing GC, at the same time.

 On the native side we use reference counting.
 The native code is responsible for doing the counting, i.e., calling the `Py_IncRef` and `Py_DecRef` API functions.
 Inside those